 The movement of breathing provides wisdom on how to handle everything in life.
 To realise this, watch your lungs inhale, then exhale.
 In a similar way, allow the thoughts in your mind to arrive and leave.
 This relaxed awareness allows for acceptance and wisdom to come forth.
 From here, your mind balances and you handle life with ease.

 You practice watching the breath by being aware of the motion and feeling of breathing.
 This method develops the skill to be more aware of your mind.
 Once you realise this purpose, rigid routines for breath awareness are unnecessary.
 Despite this, those learning to awaken from their mind may find steady guidance helpful.
 Here are some pointers you may find useful when using the breath to connect with awareness.

 Set aside a short amount of time each day to practice.

-Practice being aware of your breath whenever you have free time.
+Practice being aware of the breath whenever you have free time.
 It doesn’t matter how long you do this exercise.
 Five to 15 minutes is ideal, although you’re welcome to adjust this to your schedule.

 Tune out any distractions.

 At first, close your eyes and tune out any surrounding distractions.
-This action helps you to draw focus and attention inward.
+This action helps to draw focus and attention inward.
 If the mind feels confused or uncomfortable, then leave your eyes open.

 When you are ready, pay attention to breathing as one cycle.
-Do this by drawing focus to your breath’s motion of entering and leaving your body.
+Do this by drawing focus to the breath’s motion of entering and leaving your body.
 Sense how the lungs, ribcage, and chest expand, then release.
 It may help to fixate on one point of the body, such as your belly or nostrils.
 This anchor helps you concentrate and provides a point of focus.

 Let go of all methods to change the pace or length of your breath.
 Put aside the exercises that involve these actions.
-Instead, allow your breathing to happen in its own rhythm, without strain.
+Instead, allow breathing to happen in its own rhythm, without strain.

 Return attention to your breathing when the mind wanders.